AlexisFavre/GameOfLife/README.md

 # Game of Life

-Programmed by Diogo Valdivieso Damasio Da Costa and Théo Houle.
+Programmed by Alexis Favre & Augustin Allard

 Programmed the game of life on Gecko FPGA (see board):